RealmX1/Phil808N-Test-for-Unexpected-Normativity/main.md

 > This is ongoing research, and the document is not yet complete.

+How does LLM actually store its evaluation mechanism?
+> Neural Network is not a computationally efficient way of storing and quering value system.

 Index
 - [Test for Unexpected Normativity in LLM](#test-for-unexpected-normativity-in-llm)
   - [Introduction](#introduction)